lmc2179/chevrons/README.md

 The objects passed between functions are all generators/iterators, so output1 and output2 will be turned into generators which can be evaluated one element at a time (for example, written to a file or used to train a machine learning model).

 You can construct your own pieces of the pipeline by writing a subclass of one of the classes in `pipeline_base`, or perform `Map`, `Fold`, and `Reduce` by importing those blocks from `pipeline_hof`.

-More documentation to come!
-This is still a very new project.

 Please note that at the moment, `chevrons` only supports Python 3 and later.